rebelsky/csc322-jekyll/_dev/_home/index.md

 ## About this course

-Welcome to the Fall 2017 section of Grinnell College's CSC 322, *Team Software Development for Community Organizations*.
+Welcome to the Spring 2018 section of Grinnell College's CSC 322, *Team Software Development for Community Organizations*.
 CSC 322 is an opportunity for you to apply the ideas and tools you learned in CSC 321 and elsewhere in our curriculum to real-world problems.
 In particular,